wayneluke/vbFaker/README.md

   - email addresses - firstname.lastname@domain.com (UTF-8 characters are stripped via iconv)
   - randomized passwords
   - random IP addresses.
-  - Users are placed in random usergroups
+  - Users are placed in random usergroups.

 - createPosts.php: Creates a random number of topics and replies in Forum Channels from a specified list.
-  - Each Topic starter has a random length of Lorem Ipsum text.
+  - Topic Starter has a random length of Lorem Ipsum text.
+  - Topics have random authors.
-  - Each Topic will have a random number of replies between 0 and 100.
+  - Topics will have a random number of replies between 0 and 100.
+  - Tags will be randomly created for each topic.
+  - Replies have random authors
-  - Each Reply will reference the Topic ID and have a random length of Lorem Ipsum text.
+  - Replies will reference the Topic ID
+  - Replies have a random length of Lorem Ipsum text.

 ## Notes